-According to an opinion poll released Monday by Businesses for Responsible Tax Reform, 51 percent of small business owners oppose the tax plan being considered by Congress and only 34 percent support it.
-Fifty-two percent of the 795 small business owners polled believe the current proposals favor large corporations over small businesses.
+According to an opinion poll released Monday by Businesses for Responsible Tax Reform, 51% of small business owners oppose the tax plan being considered by Congress and only 34% support it.
+52% of the 795 small business owners polled believe the current proposals favor large corporations over small businesses.

 That’s because, in order to pay for cuts to business tax rates and other changes to individual income tax rules, the bills will almost certainly eliminate many of the deductions that many small business owners take on their individual tax returns.